Xiaohong-Deng/algorithms/README.md

 ### ML and AI Algorithms
 `ML-AI-algo`

-Prototypes or simplified algorithmic applications that serve as demonstration.
+Prototypes or simplified algorithmic applications that serve as demonstrations.

 Documentations are available under the subdirectory.